Criminal justice reform in the United States: West Virginia

 Senate Bill 393 was passed in April 2015 to reform the juvenile justice system by keeping the juveniles at home instead of incarcerated.

 Wisconsin

 Wisconsin has also recently adopted a form the "ban the box" policy to require the employers of state jobs to hold off on asking about any criminal convictions until the end of the application process in the Wisconsin Act 150.
 The state has also pursued more options for those who committed low-level nonviolent crimes out of prisons and jails and more resources in the community in Assembly 657.
 They have also tightened the penalty process for repeat offenders of driving while intoxicated in AB 536 and Senate Bill 455.

 Wyoming

 One bill in 2017 aimed at fixing the criminal justice system wasn't passed in the Senate.
 It was aimed at reforming sentences and reforming the parole and probation violations and the conditions and resentencing.

-Global criminal justice reform efforts

-As an example, in 2016, it was reported that Britain was considering reforming its own criminal justice system in similar ways that Texas had done so in recent years.

-There is an organization called the United Nations Office of Drug and Crime.
-They advocate for criminal justice reform globally as well.
-They advocate for reform in the police departments, prosecutorial reform, court reform, prison reform, and mostly for restorative justice.
-UNODC helps countries develop plans such as legislature to pass to reform their entire criminal justice system.
-They also work closely with other groups mostly fixating on the global drug problem.